demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

     consumer))
 ```

-<span class="callout">1</span> We are justing printing the received message to begin with.
+<span class="callout">1</span> We are justing printing the received message in this part and we'll be revisiting it soon.

-Finally use these function to define the `mount` state for ranging queue consumer
+Finally, use these function to define the `mount` state for ranging queue consumer.

 ```clojure
 ; src/wheel/infra/oms.clj